Disney’s Polynesian Resort Transportation Options

-Planning an upcoming stay at Disney’s Polynesian?
-You’ll want to familiarize yourself with the transportation options available at the Polynesian before your arrival.
+Are you planning an upcoming stay at Disney’s Polynesian?
+If so, you’ll want to familiarize yourself with the transportation options available at the Polynesian before your arrival.

-One of the most important aspects of planning a Disney vacation is learning transportation options.
-If you plan your trip and forget to study up on how to get to and from your resort, you’ll find yourself at a loss while on vacation.
+One of the most critical aspects of planning a Disney vacation is learning transportation options.
+If you plan your trip and forget to study how to get to and from your resort, you’ll find yourself at a loss while on vacation.
 Or worse, lost.

-Since Disney’s Polynesian is a deluxe resort, they offer multiple types of transportation.
-Those options include the resort monorail, resort watercraft, and Disney’s bus service.
-Additionally, walking to Magic Kingdom is an option if you don’t mind the distance.
+Since Disney’s Polynesian is a deluxe resort, the resort offers multiple types of transportation.
+Those options include the resort monorail, resort watercraft, walking, and Disney’s bus service.

 Polynesian Transportation Options

-When staying at the Polynesian, you’ll want to know the best transportation modes to get to and from the resort.
-Here’s what I’ll specifically cover below:
+When staying at the Polynesian, you’ll want to know the best transportation modes to and from the resort.
+Here are a few of the routes we’ll look at below:

 - How to get to the Magic Kingdom from the Polynesian

 - Travel to Epcot from the Polynesian

 - How to get to Hollywood Studios from the Polynesian

 - Traveling to the Animal Kingdom from the Polynesian